Dynastic Disputes

 Florence of Worcester

-Manuscript C of the Anglo-Saxon Chronicle notes, in its entry for 1053, that:
+Manuscript C of the Anglo-Saxon Chronicle notes, in its entry for 1053:

 Also the Welshmen slew a great number of English folk of the guard, near Westbury.